Appropedia/extension/README.md

 This extension also contains Appropedia's custom Lua library, which exposes some data to [Appropedia's custom Lua module](https://www.appropedia.org/Module:Appropedia):

 * emailDomain - Returns the email domain of a given user
-* fileUses - Returns the number of uses of a given fileUses
+* fileUses - Returns the number of uses of a given file
 * pageCategories - Returns the categories of a given page
 * pageExists - Checks wether a given page exists